 CNBC reported that by the end of 2016, construction spending in the US had reached its highest level since April 2006.

 With all this excitement, now might seem like the most opportune time to start up or expand your contracting company.
 But not so fast.
-In order to run a successful contracting business, you need to understand how credit will impact your firm and that the construction industry is propelled by credit.
+To run a successful contracting business, you need to understand how credit will impact your firm and that the construction industry is propelled by credit.

 Contractors often only get paid a percentage of their contracted total upon beginning work on a project, total compensation gradually comes in as the work is underway.
-But, like any other business, they have payroll, equipment/supply purchases, and other fixed expenses that must be paid whether or not clients pay on time.
-Which makes affordable lines of credit, revolving credit, and business loans very valuable to contractors as a way to maintain a steady cash flow.
+But, like any other business, they have payroll, equipment/supply purchases, and other fixed expenses that must be paid whether clients pay on time.
+Which makes affordable lines of credit, revolving credit, and business loans very valuable to contractors to maintain a steady cash flow.

 Some companies that have excellent Dun & Bradstreet credit profiles use it as a selling point.
 They post their Duns # on their website or make it publicly available, sending a message of transparency and showing a level of sophistication to the viewer.